Marantz Melody X Review

 It’s down at the bottom of the frequency range that the Melody X is less certain.
 Bass presence is quite understated, which is to the detriment of a recording such as Secret Machines’ Sad And Lonely.
 Where there should be remorseless punch, there’s instead just a suggestion of low-frequency threat.
 To really propel the tune forwards, the Marantz needs to be a little more assertive.

 It’s a pity the Melody X is so reticent, because in lots of other ways it’s a self-assured listen.
 Stereo imaging, for instance, is impressive – a widescreen recording such as Secret Machines is open, easy to follow and well lineated.
 There never appears to be any danger of the Marantz tripping over its own feet, and it remains unflappable even at considerable volume.

 The integration of the frequency range is smooth and stepless, and there’s plenty in the way of low-level dynamics to describe the flavour of the music (if not the broad dynamic headroom to describe its temperature).

 Ultimately, it’s this easy-going and unthreatening nature that is the Marantz’s one undoing.
 In virtually every respect, it does exactly what a £500 all-in-one should do, and in some style.
 With a little more sonic aggression and authority, it could be pretty much ideal.

 The time when products such as this – true all-in-ones – enjoyed any kind of pre-eminence is long gone.
-Wirelessness, in all its convenient glory, is where the real action is.
-But that doesn’t mean units such as the Melody X are a) completely valid and b) without competition.
+Wireless, in all its convenient glory, is where the real action is.
+But that doesn’t mean units such as the Melody X aren’t completely valid.